OfekBenAtar/RandomSignalsCourse_FinalProject/README.md

 This is the final project of the course Random Signals.
 3rd year of degree - Computer Engineering.
 The topics that I learned in this course are thrilling to me.
 Overall, All the topics might connect, in any aspect, to Propability, Applied Mathematics or random signals gettes the most attension from me.
-This work done by me and a colleague from college.
+This work done by me and a colleague from university.

 The main topics of this project are:
 1) implementations of processes like: AR Process, White noise (and Gaussian), Bernoulli process and many more.